softgraph/web-bluetooth-example-using-microbit/README.md

 # Web Bluetooth example using BBC micro:bit

-## N.B.
+## Note

 + The support for Web Bluetooth API may be limited to Chrome (>= 56) or Opera (>= 43).
-+ The following contents are verified on macOS 10.14 using Chrome 74 and Bluetooth Explorer for Xcode 10.2.
++ The following contents are verified on macOS 10.14 using Chrome 77 and Bluetooth Explorer included in Additional Tools for Xcode 10.2.

 ## System Structure